 The National Curriculum provides a structure and skills progression and knowledge for the Design and Technology curriculum taught throughout the school, which is linked to each unit of work, reflecting a balanced programme of study.

 The Design and Technology curriculum at LEAP draws on the scheme developed by the Design and Technology Association and is adapted to suit our schools.
-D&T is taught for 3 weeks per year, once a term, including a yearly Design and Technology Week with cross-curricular learning opportunities.
+D&T is taught for 3 weeks per year, once a term.
 The curriculum covers the subject areas of textiles, construction, mechanisms and cooking and nutrition in EYFS and KS1, adding electrical systems to this offer in KS2.

 In order to ensure the curriculum provides effective opportunities for skills development and progression, as well as embedding technical knowledge into each lesson, each project provides; investigative and evaluative activities (IEAs); focused tasks (FTs) and design, make and evaluate activities (DMEAs), supported by the DATA progression framework.